nancyradadia/Test-Harness/README.md

 The test.py contains different test cases implemented for all three programs along with extensions.
 1. The test.py file looks for `(program.in)` in the \test directory
 2. For each test, it runs the program with input from STDIN and compares the output with the expected output ` (PROG.NAME.out)` and it looks for `(PROG.NAME.FLAG.out)` to test extensions and csvsum tests.
-3. It writes summary of all tests, including passed, failed, and skipped tests.
+3. It writes summary of all tests, including passed, failed, and skipped tests in test_results.txt.

 ## Bugs